 - Wi-Fi connected thermostats, with their money-saving and environmentally-conscious features, top the consumer wish list of Smart Home desires

-- Right now 3.7 billion people are using the Internet – that’s over half the world’s population connected to the world wide web just like you are.
+- As of June 2019, 4.5 billion people are using the Internet – that’s over half the world’s population connected to the world wide web just like you are.

 So there you have it, 19 little-known Wi-Fi facts you can now use to show-off to your friends!
 Wi-Fi has already changed the world so much over the past 3 decades — we look forward to seeing where it will take us next.